 Free Monthly Budget Template Download

 Hey everyone!
-It’s Jared, checking in.
-(Psst, I’m the guy married to the face you see on the right side of the screen.)
+It’s J, checking in.
+(Psst, I’m the guy married to the crazy lady that lives and writes here.)
 I wanted to release our budget template because it’s perfect for beginners to start, a lot of features are automated, there is no need for pen or paper and it’s totally free.
 It’s a useful budget for anyone looking to start tracking their expenses.
 Although we have a very uninspired name – Frugal’s Budget – I still think it’s quite useful 🙂

 We have used this budget for over a year now.
 It is available for download and I configured it for you to use however you’d like.
 It is absolutely free and all you need is a Google (Gmail) account.
 You would just need to subscribe & confirm your email address then we’ll automatically send you a link with the password to browse and download the Freebie contents that has been uploaded.
 We add things regularly so remember to keep checking back!

 For the past couple years, I’ve been in charge of managing the backend of the budget for Lily and myself.
 Apart from picking up some 9-volts and maybe a screw set from Home Depot, Lily has done majority of the shopping to keep our family clothed and fed.
 She likes the budget and suggested I should share it with everyone – so we are!

 We’re hoping our budget template is as helpful for you as it has been helpful for us.

 - Leave a comment below or tweet us at @thefrugalgene and I’ll be able to answer any questions you may have.
 There are features I have added to this budget and there are features I haven’t thought of adding so don’t be shy.

 - TFG’s budget automatically generates monthly & annual summaries for your convenience if you scroll to the far right of the bottom bar (after the months).